Peter Alliss: Broadcasting career

+Among Alliss's designs is the original *Links Alcaidesa* (now La Hacienda Links Golf Resort) in San Roque, Cádiz, Spain, inaugurated in 1992 in collaboration with Clive Clark.
+In 2023, the course was recognised as *Spain's Best Golf Course* at the World Golf Awards.

 Alliss became captain of the Professional Golfers' Association for the second time in 1987.
 He was also the president of the British Greenkeepers' Association, and was the first president of the European Women's Professional Golfers' Association.

 In 2002, Alliss was awarded the honorary degree of Doctor of Letters by Bournemouth University.
 In 2003, Alliss published an illustrated book, Peter Alliss's Golf Heroes, which won the 'Best Illustrated Book' category of the British Sports Book Awards.
 In July 2005, he was honoured by the University of St Andrews, shortly before The Open Golf Championship, with the honorary degree of Doctor of Laws.

 In 2012, Alliss was chosen to receive the Golf Foundation's 'Spirit of Golf award' not only in recognition of the way he had made the sport entertaining in the eyes of young people, but also for the support he had given to junior golf and his commitment to the Golf Foundation over many years.

 Alliss revealed that in 1993 he turned down an appointment as Officer of the Order of the British Empire (OBE) for services to golf.

 In 2014, Alliss helped to create and provide commentary on the video flyovers of all five course layouts of a favourite classic links course at Seaton Carew Golf Club in North East England, and commented during these programmes that the Seaton links were "the tenth oldest in England and a true championship links to challenge all levels of players."

 Alliss was a patron of the Wildlife Ark Trust, which is committed to the conservation in the UK of the red squirrel and the water vole.